arekborucki/sre-agent/README.md

 **skills**, curated best-practice playbooks such as kubectl debugging that the model loads only when relevant (see [Skills](#skills)).

+The loop is resilient: each model call has a request timeout and retries transient router errors (timeouts, 5xx, a cold model warming up) with exponential backoff, so one blip does not crash the investigation.
+If the API stays unavailable after retries, the turn ends with a clear message instead of a traceback.

 ## Setup

 ```bash